gloriapul/hobby_sprout/design/concepts/QuizMatchmaker/QuizMatchmaker.md

   /**
    * Query: Retrieves the matched hobby for a specific user.
    *
-   * @param user - The ID of the user.
    * @returns An array containing an object with the matched hobby string, or an error message.
    *
    * @requires The `user` exists and has a `HobbyMatch`.